-13. Plato is to as Aristotle is to A) philosophical structuralism; nativism B) nativism; philosophical empiricism C) nativism; dualism D) dualism; nativism 14.
-Nature is to nurture as nativism is to: A) experience.
-B) adaptation.
-C) behaviorism.
-D) phrenology.
-15. Some early philosophers believed that all knowledge was acquired through experience, an idea now known as: A) functionalism.
-B) philosophical empiricism.
-C) structuralism.
-D) nativism.
-16. The notion that the mind at birth is a tabula rasa is consistent with the views of: A) Plato.
-B) Descartes.
-C) Aristotle.
-D) Gall.
-17. The fact that very young children almost universally master the basics of language without formal training is most consistent with: A) Plato's nativism.
-B) Gall's phrenology.
-C) Aristotle's philosophical empiricism.
-D) Locke's tabula rasa.
-18. The major limitation of the works of the classical Greek philosophers to an understanding of human behavior is that:
+- 13. Plato is to \\\\\ as Aristotle is to \\\\\.

+- A) philosophical structuralism; nativism

+- B) nativism; philosophical empiricism

+- C) nativism; dualism

+- D) dualism; nativism

+- 14. Nature is to nurture as nativism is to:

+- A) experience.

+- B) adaptation.

+- C) behaviourism.

+- D) phrenology.

+- 15. Some early philosophers believed that all knowledge was acquired through experience, an idea now known as:

+- A) functionalism.

+- B) philosophical empiricism.

+- C) structuralism.

+- D) nativism.

+- 16. The notion that the mind at birth is a tabula rasa is consistent with the views of:

+- A) Plato.

+- B) Descartes.

+- C) Aristotle.

+- D) Gall.

+- 17. The fact that very young children almost universally master the basics of language without formal training is most consistent with:

+- A) Plato's nativism.

+- B) Gall's phrenology.

+- C) Aristotle's philosophical empiricism.

+- D) Locke's tabula rasa.

+- 18. The major limitation of the works of the classical Greek philosophers to an understanding of human behaviour is that:

+- A) much of these works remains lost to history.

+- B) differences among translations have fueled misunderstanding and debate.

-the works tended to underestimate the role of nurture in shaping human behavior.
+- C) the works tended to underestimate the role of nurture in shaping human behaviour.

+- D) these philosophers did not develop ways to test their theories.